Fletch an Arrow with Natural Feathers

 Wrap multiple loops and knot to secure.
 When looping sinew in one spot - as would be done at the front of the fletching, the back, and forward of the knock - zig zag over and across the looped threads; this helps to keep the loops from freying and unspiraling after abusive use.
 Keep the bind as tight as you can while you continue the spiral wrap up.
 Use a generous thread as you can then confidently wrap the veins secure to the shaft without the thread end pulling away mid wrap.

 Air on the side of well spaced spiral wrapps.
 These arrows bellow have far too many wraps along the vein.
-The sinews spiral job is realy to keep the vein on the shaft until the final step when the glue is added, as it's really the generous glue that has dried which will hold the feather long after the spiral sinew has fallen away and the arrow has taken shot after shot.
+The sinews spiral job is realy to keep the vein on the shaft until the final step when the glue is added, as it's really the generous glue that has dried which will hold the feather long after the spiral sinew has fallen away, the feathers have torn fibers, and the arrow has taken shot after shot.

 Once the full feather and stripped end have been bound with sinew, check to make sure the veins are equally seated around the shaft.
 If they need much adjustment, redo the binding.
 If only a little adjustment is necessary, an awl or other sharp tool can be used to move the length of already sinew bound vein.